tomnil/tomnil.github.io/_articles/HomeAutomation/MeasureLuminance/index.md

 ## Measuring the light:

 Let's store the measured luminance in a the variable "vLightTemp".
 This variable will go from 0 to 1.0.

-In terms of hardware, the MultiSensor 6 works great.
+Note, not all hardware does a good job.
+I've tested a couple, and realized the MultiSensor 6 works great.
+See below for tips on settings.

 ![](2020-03-08-21-31-31.png)